replicaJunction/Plog/README.md

 ## Plog goals

 * **Simplicity.** Plog provides a simple, drop-in logging framework for PowerShell scripting without extra hassle.
+All you need is one "init" line, Set-LogMode, in each script where you'd like to use Plog.
 * **Flexibility.** Plog can write to a configurable log file or a Windows event log.
 * **Readability**.
 Plog produces log files designed for CMTrace, taking full advantage of the same logging methods used by System Center Configuration Manager.
 Log files include timestamps and script line number.

-* **Performance**.
-Plog uses persistent script variables to increase performance wherever possible.
+### What about performance?

+Plog is designed to optimizee perfromance wherever possible.
+At the end of the day, though, performance is not the primary goal of the Plog module.
+Plog is about making your (well, my) life easier as a PowerShell scripter / admin by providing a unified, flexible logging framework to PowerShell scripts.

+If you have performance suggestions or enhancements, please feel free to contribute them via issues or pull requests.
+I'm all for maximizing performance as long as it doesn't conflict with the above goals of the Plog project.

 # How do I use Plog?